 Haleh is currently completing a series of poems and songs dedicated to the river she grew up on and is continuing her work on a translation project of Rumi poems.
-Her poems have been published by Columbia University Press and Rattapallax Press.
+Her poems have been published by Columbia University Press, Rattapallax Press, Beyond Borders, and Howl.
 She has recited her poems and translations at various venues including the Metropolitan Museum of Art, the Fetzer Institute’s Gathering on Love and Forgiveness, Verses of Hope hosted by Brainpickings, and the Taos Poetry Festival.
 She has led workshops in which she explores Rumi’s poetry and mystical themes that run through his work at Dartmouth University, University of Cincinnati, MCLA, and the Wanderlust festival.

-Haleh received her BS in Biology from Stanford U and her MFA from CCNY in Poetry, where she completed a thesis of original poems and translations of the Iranian poet Sohrab Sepehri, for which she received an Academy of American Poets Prize and the Goodman Grant for Poetry.
+Haleh received her BS in Biology from Stanford U and her MFA from CCNY in Poetry, where she completed a thesis of original poems as well as translations of the Iranian poet Sohrab Sepehri, for which she received an Academy of American Poets Prize and the Goodman Grant for Poetry.

 Haleh lives in Brooklyn.

-2-The Amazon (river running through the green heart of the world whose vessels are medicine trails )
+2- Amazon (river running through the green heart of the world, healing heart of the world)

-What polluted the Hudson --a culture of consumerism, a lust for dominion, addiction to adrenalin, and a deep forgetting -- also left its mark on my psyche.
-I went to the jungle (perhaps to recover), to listen to the insect and bird polyrhythms and melodies, to soak in a subculture/superculture that carries a deep understanding, knowledge, and connection to nature, to plants, to what they call the healing force of mother nature.
-More than anything I was struck by the songs.
+What polluted the Hudson --a culture of consumerism, a lust for dominion, an addiction to adrenalin, a deep forgetting -- also left its mark on my psyche.
+I went to the jungle (perhaps to recover), to listen to the insect and bird polyrhythms and melodies, to soak in a subculture/superculture that carries a deep reverence for nature.
+I was struck first by the songs I heard.